 In Albania, 37% of the population live in poverty (defined by World Bank as living on less than $5.50/day), and 5.8% live in absolute poverty (living on less than $1.90 per day).
 The rate is higher in rural areas, in groups like the Roma, for people with disabilities, and among the old.
-Poverty traps people in a battle for survival, limiting their ability to build a self-sufficient future.
-To achieve self-sufficiency, people first need their most basic needs for food, clothing, and health met.
+The COVID-19 crisis has pushed many people who had previously attained self-sufficiency-- migrant agricultural workers, house cleaners, informal taxi drivers-- into unemployment, with no official aid available.

 Nehemiah Gateway USA's website